-100% Rotary Foundation Sustaining Member Club
+100% EREY Sustaining Club

-This banner is awarded to clubs in which every active (dues-paying) member personally contributes \$100 or more to the Annual Fund during the Rotary year.
-This annual recognition is awarded at the end of the Rotary year.
+Rotary clubs must achieve a \$100 per capita to the Annual Fund and every active (dues-paying) member must personally contribute \$100 or more to the Annual Fund during the Rotary year.
+This annual banner recognition is awarded at the conclusion of the Rotary year.